 See RCW 9.96.060.

 Five years have elapsed since you completed the terms of the original conditions of the sentence, including any financial obligations and successful completion of any treatment ordered as a condition of sentencing.

-If the victim of the crime you are seeking to have vacated did not involve domestic violence, three years must have elapsed since you completed the terms of the original conditions of the sentence, including any financial obligations.
+For non-DV convictions three years must have elapsed since you completed the terms of the original conditions of the sentence, including any financial obligations.

 If you can satisfy each of the above requirements with respect to the conviction you are asking the court to vacate, your next step is to complete the form CrRLJ 09.0100, Motion and Declaration for Order Vacating Conviction.
 This form will allow the court to determine whether you are eligible to have your conviction vacated.
 You may want to review the court file or the court docket for the offense you are asking the court to vacate to obtain information you need to fill out the form.